Scholarships

 ($1,000)—awarded to a graduating Windham High School (WHS) student

-who has overcome significant difficulties in her or his life.
+who has overcome significant difficulties in their life.
 Financial

 need will be considered.
 This scholarship is in memory of Jean